Abizern/abizern.github.com/source/cocoa-coding-conventions/index.markdown

 ### imports

+See the code layout section to see how to lay out the imports in the .h and .m files

 Although the common framework imports should be in the pch file, put all the required imports into the source files.
 I find it helps to see what frameworks a class is set up to deal with.